-The purpose of this study was to explore the experiences and perceptions of students who transitioned to online group facilitation during the first wave of the COVID-19 pandemic.
-Building on the case of social work students in Israel, we explored student's reflection-before-action to understand a) students’ thoughts and feelings regarding online group facilitation during the pandemic; b) students’ coping strategies for dealing with online group facilitation; c) the use of reflection and metaphor to mitigate the challenges of a difficult experience.
+This study explored the experiences and perceptions of students who transitioned to online group facilitation during the first wave of the COVID-19 pandemic.
+Building on a case study among social work students in Israel, we explore students’ reflection-before-action to understand a) students’ thoughts and feelings regarding online group facilitation during the pandemic; b) students’ coping strategies for dealing with online group facilitation; c) the use of reflection and metaphor to mitigate the challenges of a difficult experience.

-The study findings suggest that as students moved towards the unexpected challenge of on-line group facilitation, they expressed a general sense of stress and uncertainty which presented itself both physically and emotionally.
-This finding corresponds with the research regarding emotional stress and well-being during the COVID-19 outbreak (*******) that points to what Horesh and Brown dub "a new kind of mass trauma" (Horesh and Brown, 2020).
-Indeed, the findings from this study indicate that the stress created by the outbreak and the restrictions that followed intensified feelings of self-doubt and insecurity and a sense of compromised perception of reality.
-To cope with this situation student's strategies for managing the challenge centered around task-oriented solutions that requires individual practical planning or asking for support from their fellow group members.
+The study findings suggest that as students moved towards the unexpected challenge of online group facilitation, they expressed a general sense of stress and uncertainty, which presented itself both physically and emotionally.
+This finding corresponds with the research regarding emotional stress and wellbeing during the COVID-19 outbreak (Brooks et al. 2020; Cao et al. 2020; Wang et al. 2020) that points to what Horesh and Brown dub ‘a new kind of mass trauma’ (Horesh & Brown 2020).
+Indeed, the findings from the current study indicate that the stress created by the pandemic and the resultant restrictions intensified feelings of self-doubt and insecurity and a sense of compromised perception of reality.
+To cope with this situation, students’ strategies for managing the challenge centered around task-oriented solutions that require individual practical planning, or asking for support from their fellow group members.
 (What Lit deals with this…?).
-Finally, most study participants were able to construct new meaning for the stressful situation, using metaphors to reframe the challenge and mitigate the difficulties associated with it.
-Marshall (1990) proposed metaphors can be used with student teachers as a heuristic device to increase reflection and to encourage reconceptualization of problem situations.
+Finally, most study participants were able to construct new meanings for the stressful situation, using metaphors to reframe the challenge and mitigate the difficulties associated with it.
+Marshall (1990) proposed that metaphors can be used with student-teachers as a heuristic device to increase reflection and to encourage reconceptualization of problematic situations.
 The findings of this study suggest that the use of metaphors could be applied not only to reflect on past problems, but also to reframe future situations that are expected to heighten anxiety and stress.
-In this sense, the use of metaphors in combination with reflection-before-action may be an effective tool for instructors who wish to empower students to succeed even when they feal overwhelmed.
+In this sense, the use of metaphors in combination with reflection-before-action may be an effective tool for instructors who wish to empower students to succeed even when they feel overwhelmed.